carapace-sh/carapace-pixi/docs/src/overlyAttachedArgument.md

 ![](./overlyAttachedArgument/banner.png)

-[Flag]s can also take an argument.
+[Flags] can also take an argument.
 And there are multiple variants to this.

 ## POSIX

-[Flag]s that require an argument consume the one next on the commandline.
+[Flags] that require an argument consume the one next on the command line.
 But it can also attached directly to it with a `=` delimiter.
-And for shorthands it can even be left out.
+And for shorthands, it can even be left out.
-[Flag]s that take an optional argument do so only in the attached version.
+[Flags] that take an optional argument do so only in the attached version.

 ![80x12@0:18](./overlyAttachedArgument/posix.cast)